2020PB/police-brutality/reports/Colorado.md

 An activist and member of the Use of Force committee for Denver Police says officers rolled a tear gas canister toward her and shot her in the back with pepper balls as she retreated.

-tags: shoot, tear-gas, tear-gas-canister, pepper-ball
+tags: shoot, tear-gas, tear-gas-canister, pepper-ball, protestor

 id: co-denver-11